-Price: there are 4 pricing plans available for the premium usage of EDD: Personal, Extended, Professional and All Access ($99-499 as for now.)
-The extensions can be obtained as components of the premium packages or purchased separately and used with free version.
+Price: there are 4 pricing plans available for the premium usage of EDD: Personal, Extended, Professional, and All Access ($99-499 as for now.)
+The extensions can be obtained as components of the premium packages or purchased separately and used with a free version.

 This is one more full cycle eCommerce solution that provides you with both basic and ancillary functionality.